amrios/tdb-pancakes/README.md

 Discord in order to set it up.
 Look up online to see how to obtain these two pieces of information.

-Note that the scripts are one-pass only.
+Note that the files do not execute automatically.
 If you want automated use, you should use your OS task scheduler (i.e. cron) to set up automated use.

 * tdb_trivia automatically answers the trivia questions.
 You'll need to populate